cloudblog004/fantasticfoodies/content/en/posts/1270-simple-way-to-make-award-winning-dan-dan-noodle-soup-made-easily-with-hot-water-and-amp-a-microwave.md

-So that's going to wrap this up with this exceptional food dan dan noodle soup made easily with hot water &amp; a microwave recipe.
+So that's going to wrap this up with this exceptional food dan dan noodle soup made easily with hot water & a microwave recipe.
 Thanks so much for your time.
 I'm confident that you will make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!